 Figure Legend.
 Network topology of patients with traumatic brain injury differentiates severity of brain pathology measured by both CT (A) and MRI (B), where most patients with a PTSD diagnosis 6 months (C) after injury have little to no obvious brain pathology (circled nodes).
 Highlighted patients show a decline in function between 3 (D) and 6 months (E) after injury, which was significantly predicted by enrichment for the A/T genotype of the PARP1 SNP (F, green nodes), a gene involved in DNA repair.
 Published in Nielson et al., 2017, PLoS One.

 Psychedelic research in my lab focuses on collecting data from completed and ongoing psychedelic research studies to develop an evidence base for drug policy reform and treatment planning, as well as to understand the mechanisms for how these compounds inform new models about information processing in the human brain.
 Current projects include analysis of data from an anonymous online survey of ayahuasca users in naturalistic settings, and investigating the role of the 5HT2A receptor on neural mechanisms related to visual perception and expectations.

 The network below is a model of overlapping symptoms of trauma, and various psychedelic therapies that have published research (red numbers and reference list) suggesting a therapeutic benefit.

 References for psychedelic therapy network

-1. LSD and psilocybin for end of life anxiety
+1. LSD, psilocybin or MDMA for end of life anxiety

 2. LSD and psilocybin for migraine and cluster headaches